 Education is the first step.

 We hear a lot about the devastating effects of the opioid epidemic in America.
 We’ve seen an unfortunate rise in death from an accidental opioid overdose, a greater prevalence of misuse of prescription drugs, and an increased number of doctors prescribing opioids before understanding the dangerous addictive qualities of some of these substances.
 Here, we will explore the opioid crisis in America, some causes of the increased use and misuse of these drugs, and some of the staggering statistics.
 The first step towards resolving any issue is awareness.
 From there, it’s vital that we get informed and educated about the crisis.
-This is a brief introduction into the very nuanced and complicated world of both prescription and nonprescription opioid use and misuse.

 What are opioids?